MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-III-Copyright-Royalty-Board-Library-Congress/subchapter-E-Rates-Terms-Statutory-Licenses/part-382-Rates-Terms-Transmissions-Sound-Recordings-Preexisting-Subscription-Services-Preexisting-Satellite-Digital-Audio-Radio-Services-Making-Ephemeral-Reproductions-Facilitate-Those-Transmissions/subpart-A-Regulations-General-Application/section-382.1.md

 *Collective* means the collection and distribution organization that is designated by the Copyright Royalty Judges.

-*Copyright Owners* means sound recording copyright owners who are entitled to royalty payments made under part 382 pursuant to the statutory licenses under 17 U.S.C.
+*Copyright Owners* means sound recording copyright owners, and rights owners under 17 U.S.C.
+1401(l)(2), who are entitled to royalty payments made under this part pursuant to the statutory licenses under 17 U.S.C.
 112(e) and 114.

 *Digital Audio Transmission* has the same meaning as in 17 U.S.C.
 114(j)(5).